AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

 ```

 ## Remarks
-Properties referencing `flags` or `enum` type must send integers in a data message, since use of strings is unsupported.
+ - Properties referencing `flags` or `enum` type must send integers in a data message, since use of strings is unsupported.
+ - Both `flags` and `enum` can be defined as non-continuous sets.

 ## Examples